How To Ban Words in Discord

-For each, I will discuss the bot, what its primary function is, how to download it, and how to set up the profanity filter option.
+For each, I will discuss the profanity bot in question, the bots primary function, how to download it, and how to set up the profanity filter options.

-To add Anti-Swear Bot to your Discord server, it can be found at discordbots.org.
+To add Anti-Swear Bot to your Discord server, download it from discordbots.org then follow these instructions:

 - Click the Invite button located just below the bot description on the website.

-- After logging in, you’ll need to choose a server for the Discord bot.
+- After logging in, choose a server for the Discord bot.

-- Once a server is selected, click the Authorize button.
+- Once a server is selected, click Authorize.

 - It will likely ask to prove that you yourself are not a robot.
-You’ll know that it’s complete when taken to an Authorized page.
+You’ll know that process is complete when you’re taken to an Authorized page.

 - Log in to your desktop Discord app.
-The Anti-Swear Bot will have messaged you in the #general channel.
+The Anti-Swear Bot will have messaged you in the #general channel by this point.

 - From here you can type in !help to receive a list of commands that will be useful in managing your Discord Anti-Swear Bot.

 The basic swear word filter is already set up for you.
 If you want to add swear packs, type in !swearpacks and an additional list of commands will be presented to you.
 These packs contain anti-LGBT, racial, and other offensive groupings that you can opt to keep out of your server’s channels.

 The second bot on the list is one of the easiest censor bots to set up.
 The basic, out of the box package covers messages, edits, and even naughty words in nicknames.
 Censor Bot has a great support staff that is usually around to help you with whatever you need regarding how to use it properly.
-It also boasts Spanish support.
+The Censor Bot offers Spanish language support.

 To add Censor Bot to your Discord server head to discordbots.org.